yuval/yuvalmerhav.com/content/posts/2024-10-20-prompting.md

 Code: https://github.com/madaan/self-refine

-Self-Refine is all about the LLM giving itself feedback.
-Here's the gist:
+Self-Refine centres on the LLM providing its own feedback.
+It’s an iterative process where, in each round, a response is generated, followed by a feedback pass from the LLM.
+Here’s the essence:

-1. Write first solution
+1. Draft the initial solution
-2. Review own work
+2. Review and critique the output
 3. Apply feedback
-4. Create better solution (based on the original problem, with all previous solutions and their feedback included in the refined-prompt)
+4. Produce an improved solution (based on the original problem, with all previous solutions and their feedback included in the refined-prompt)
-5. Repeat if needed
+5. Repeat as necessary

 One model does it all.
 The key is a feedback prompt with instructions and examples to guide the feedback.
 Essentially, this method automates the iterative prompt refinement typically performed manually by users.